jamesmh/coravel/Docs/Mailing.md

 In this case, your Mailable class should use the `string` generic type: `public class MyMailable : Mailable<string>`.

-## View Templates
+## Mail Views

-Coravel gives you e-mail friendly templates out-of-the-box.
+Coravel gives you e-mail friendly templates out-of-the-box!

+The cli already configured this for you at `~/Views/Example.cshtml`.

 Let's say we have a Mailable that uses the view `~/Views/Mail/NewUser.cshtml`.